Codevendor/inferjs/README.md

 # infer.js
-A library that allows you to infer rules for extending type checking of method parameters
+A library that allows you to infer rules for extending type checking of method parameters in JavaScript.